Brav68e/Katarenga/documentations/technical_doc.md

 - deplacement_pattern (king, bishop, knight, ...)

 ### Notes :
-- You have to know that all the object that might need to be transfert (mainly in-game Object) have a method to be either transform into dictionnary or transform back from it
+- You have to know that all the object that might need to be transfert (mainly in-game Object) have a method to be either transform into dictionnary or transform back from it.
+The main purpose of this is to allow registration in JSON files and to either read, delete or write in those files.
+- Those class are primarly used together, which means we use composition alot.
+For instance, a Region object contain a 2D list of Tiles Object which may contain a Pawn Object (who has his turn refer a Player Object)

 ---